 Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 Lisa M. Reed was a healthcare worker when she turned to internet marketing.
 She lost all her reps when she was hit with Cancer.
 Then MLSP and MLM came along.
+Learn more about her powerful story in our exclusive interview below.

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’